Timendus/chip-8-bad-apple/README.md

 This works fine and it doesn't look too bad, but at the same time it does look like everything is a bit stretched.
 Something is clearly a bit off.

-When driving home from work the next day, I realised that what what I really needed was a way to interpolate the missing lines between the lines above and below them.
+When driving home from work the next day, I realised that what I really needed was a way to interpolate the missing lines between the lines above and below them.
 Just copying the line above wastes the information that we have in the line below.
 So I set out to write an algorithm (that I called "smoothing") to find that interpolation between the two lines, as a way to fill in the missing lines.

 ![The smoothed result](./pictures/smoothed.gif)